ABKimmel/Power-BI-Visualization-Development-Tutorial/docs/dataroles.md

 `GroupingOrMeasure`: These can be either.
 In general, it is best to give your data roles one of `Grouping` or `Measure`, but if you truly must be both, use this kind.

 ###`requiredTypes`
+Optional.
 Defines the types of data that will be accepted.
 An example looks like:

 ```
 "requiredTypes": [
     {